nchenderson/elements-nonpar-stat/docs/03-rankstat.md

 ---

-* What is meant by "tend to be larger"?
+* What is meant by "tend to be larger" in the alternative hypothesis?

 * Two common ways of stating the alternative hypothesis for the WRS include
+    1. The stochastic dominance alternative
 \begin{eqnarray}
 H_{0}: & & F_{X} = F_{Y} \quad \textrm{ versus } \nonumber \\
 H_{A}: & & F_{X} \textrm{ is stochastically larger than } F_{Y} \nonumber
 \end{eqnarray}
-or
+    2. The "shift" alternative
 \begin{eqnarray}
 H_{0}: & & F_{X} = F_{Y} \quad \textrm{ versus } \nonumber \\
 H_{A}: & & F_{X}(t) = F_{Y}(t - \Delta), \Delta > 0.